maxigs7/wal-manager/README.md

 # WalManager

+This web application was built to manage your expenses and incomes, being able of tagging, create accounts, associate transactions to credit cards, etc.

 ## Development

 This project runs using [Supabase](https://supabase.io/).
 We're gonna need to create the project and set the env variables: